philipdarke/reproducible-actuarial-work/docs/index.md

 # Exercises

-In the following exercises you will set up a simple reproducible workflow using some of the tools introduced.
+In the following exercises you will set up a simple reproducible workflow using some of the tools introduced in the presentation.

+The analysis takes some cashflow data, projects it and calculates the present value.
+Automatic checks are set up and a [report](assets/report.pdf) is produced.
+Note this is just a toy example to demonstrate the approach.

 ## Initial setup